brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 This definition of violent crime is used in the following indicators:

 * Violent Crimes Filed
-* Treating Serious Crime the Same Across Neighborhoods
-* Violent Cases by Defendant’s Criminal History
+* Criminal History and Violent Recidivism
 * Violent Victimization in Low-Income Communities
+* Violent Victimization of Children
-* Violent Victimization of Racial/Ethnic Minorities.
+* Violent Victimization of People of Color

 **At-Risk Elders:** Victims who are 70 years of age or older.